AnubisLMS/Anubis/web/src/content/ProxyVuln.md

 fix this bug within 30 or so minutes.
 As soon as I heard that this had happened I knew that the only place where such a bug could occur would be the proxy service.

+The only thing necessary to remediate this issue was removing the in memory caching.
+All requests through the proxy service now do a full round trip to the database to make sure that the IDE is still active.

 The moral of this story is that you should add a max-age to your cache entries, and think about these types of abstract race conditions when designing scalable systems.